 “I think the 1950 game, had that been on national television, they may have written the same things about this game,” Kendle says of a game that featured four touchdown passes of more than 25 yards.
 “Just because it was a similar type of exciting game and there were probably even more fireworks during this game than the 1958 championship game.”

 The Rams and Browns met for the championship in 1951 and 1955, Los Angeles winning the rematch and Cleveland taking the third game–both in Los Angeles.
-But the 1950 game had a lasting impact with the participants.
+But the 1950 game had a lasting impact on the participants.

 In the Rams' locker room afterward, Waterfield stared into space while Fears, slumped on a bench, kicked at the floor.
 Meanwhile, the Browns said a pre-Christmas prayer and celebrated an epic win.